hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 ![](/img/ws-image0.png)

-Provide a name for the SAML application which gets connected to the HPE GreenLake platform
+Provide a name for the SAML application which gets connected to the HPE GreenLake platform:

 ![](/img/saml_app-okta.jpg)